beaconsproject/disturbance_explorer/docs/datasets.md

 ## Datasets

 This page outlines the required and optional layers that are used by the **Disturbance Explorer** app.
-For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names.**
+For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names.** All spatial layers must have the same projection.

 ### Map layers